newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

   ...
 ```

 Now our service is capable of handling errors.
 The `handleError` function simply constructs a custom error message which it sends back to the view layer.
-We need to update our html to display this error message.
+We need to update our HTML to display this error message.
 First update `post.list.component.ts`:

 ```ts
 error: String; // <- Add this to the variables sections